What is atrial fibrillation?

 - salt and saturated fats

-- vitamin K-rich foods, such as darky leafy greens, as these can interfere with the blood-thinning medication warfarin (Coumadin)
+- vitamin K-rich foods, such as dark leafy greens, as these can interfere with the blood-thinning medication warfarin (Coumadin)

 An AFib diet is much like any heart-healthy diet.
 It focuses on nutrient-rich foods while avoiding irritating substances and low-density foods.

-Aside from dietary recommendations, your doctor may also suggest certain supplements if you’re low in key nutrients vital to heart health.
+Aside from dietary recommendations, a doctor may also suggest certain supplements if you’re low in key nutrients vital to heart health.

-Talk to your doctor before taking any additional supplements because these could have side effects or interact with medications.
+Talk with a doctor before taking any additional supplements because these could have side effects or interact with medications.

 Some of the supplements used for AFib include: